bern77/openhab-solinteg-config/README.md

 In order to run the script you need to install NodeJS as well as the relevant depdencies:
 <code>npm install exceljs</code>

-**WARNING: This project is still work in progress.
-At the moment only reading is supported.**